E J 7 E E

 I was there from 22.
 November until 3.
 December 2021

-9. August 2021 I will leave Denmark and travel to Bermuda for the first time ever.
-I will be active with my temporary call sign VP9EE from the apartments of VP9GE, Ed Kelly in Hamilton.
+9. August 2021 I left Denmark and traveled to Bermuda for the first time ever.
+I was active with my temporary call sign VP9EE from the apartments of VP9GE, Ed Kelly in Hamilton.

 I have been in Albania several times and it has always been a great pleasure to meet my two friends ZA1F Fatos and ZA1U Edmond.

 It all started in 2015 when my son and I made a roundtrip starting in Skopje, Makedonia where we rented a car.
 From Skopje we drowe to Prizren, Kosovo and on to Tirana in Albania.
 Here I have made an appointment with Edmond and Fatos to meet them and go together to the Autoriteti I Komunikimeve Elektronike Dhe Postare and try to get me a license for a later visit in May.
 No way I could get an Albanian call sign but I had to use the CEPT assignment ZA/OU2I.

 My first radioactivity from Golem in Albania was in the 2015 CQ WPX CW Contest and I made 1264 QSO’s with my Elecraft K3 100W, a wire antenna and a Diamond BB7 vertical.
 It gave me a WPX-Trophy as “WORLD WINNER of CONTEST EXPEDITIONS 2015”.
 Best 10-minutes rate: 120